TechForUK/brexchat/content/listen/nhs/example1.md

 ---
 title: "The NHS"
-type: "reflect"
+type: "agree"
 ---

-"So you are worried that the NHS is falling apart?"
+"I agree, I'm really worried that in the future the NHS won't be there for me or my family."